Santiacmaestre/terraform-test/README.md

 ### 2. Harden the module with preconditions

-Once an AWS failure is understood, the module is **hardened**:
+Once an AWS failure is understood, the module is hardened:

 - The learned constraint is encoded as a `precondition`
 - The failure moves from AWS → Terraform
 - The error becomes deterministic and intentional
-- The mistake is caught **earlier**, before the API call
+- The mistake is caught `earlier`, before the API call

 This turns:
-- Late, surprising apply-time failures
+- Late, surprising apply-time failures into
-into
 - Early, clear, actionable feedback

 ### 3. Why preconditions are required for tests

-Terraform’s test framework **cannot assert provider or API errors directly**.
+Terraform’s test framework cannot assert provider or API errors directly.

 If AWS rejects an operation:
 - The test fails immediately